monarch-initiative/dipper/README.md

 * Graph utilities to create common relationships using a variety of ontologies
 * Fetchers and Parsers that interface with remote databases and web services

-## Beware: This code and resulting TTL is still in active development, and is subject to change.
+## Beware: This code and resulting TTL is still actively being developed, and is subject to change.
 The code in this repository is still under active development while we are refining the models for variant, genotype, and genotype-to-phenotype association.
 This means that the graph patterns we are employing between the different entities is in flux.  **We will indicate here when the modeling has generally stabilized.**